Coding Fact Sheet for Primary Care Pediatricians

 Health and Behavior Assessment/Intervention Codes

-These codes cannot be reported by a physician.
+These codes are not reported by a physician.

 The focus of the assessment is not on mental health but on the biopsychosocial factors important to physical health problems and treatments.